-Cause: The relief association officials indicated that the invoices were not remitted properly despite the relief association being notified of this condition during our prior audits.
+Cause: The relief association officials stated the prior personnel were not properly trained.

 Effect: Lack of supporting documentation, such as invoices and itemized receipts, made it impossible to determine if the expenditures were made in accordance with Section 7416(f) of the VFRA Act.
 In addition, the failure to maintain adequate supporting documentation for relief association expenditures can lead to an increased risk of errors occurring and funds being misappropriated.